mariariazanova/websocket-battleship-server/README.md

 `npm run start` | App served @ `http://localhost:8181` without nodemon

 **Note**: replace `npm` with `yarn` in `package.json` if you use yarn.

+## Notes
+**2 players mode
+To check the game in 2 players mode, open link http://localhost:8181 in 2 browser tabs, log in as 2 different users and play from each side by turn.

+**Bot

+These rules are used to get random ships for bot:
+The ships can only be placed vertically or horizontally.
+Diagonal placement is not allowed.
+No part of a ship may go out of the board.
+Ships may not overlap each other.
+No ships may be placed on another ship.
+Ships can't touch each other.
+There should be at least one cell between all parts of all ships.

+If bot shoots your ship, please wait for his next attack.
+Your turn is marked as 'Your turn'.